-The horrible attack on 9/11/2001 on US soil further shocked the image of the traditional secure Superpower.
+The horrible attack on 9/11/2001 on US soil further shocked the image of the traditional secure untouchable Superpower.
 In addition, the questionable results of the invasion of Afghanistan at the end of 2001 and the horrific results of the occupation of Iraq in spring of 2003, makes us wonder how powerful is what is left of the “Superpowers”?

 While the USA and Russia were busy making a mess in every spot around the globe, China and Germany were actively improving their respected roles in the international community.
 China is gradually and rationally converting to a free market economy, and is involved in Asia and Africa in strictly a business capacity with zero politics.
-This approach gave China an easy relationship with all nations and a strong advisory voice.
+This approach gave China an easy and respectful relationship with all nations and a strong advisory voice.
 The dramatic unification of Germany in October 1990, followed by the election and rise of a strong female Chancellor Angela Merkel changed the status and the power of the new Germany in both Europe and the world at large.

 The increasing role and the strength of China and Germany, and the resurrection of Russia, are going to be at the expense of the USA only.
 This will lead to a new world of multiple Superpowers rather than one or two dominant Superpowers.
 Each one of them has its own economic and security interests.
-These Superpowers are not going to be measured by their nuclear capabilities and missiles heads, but rather by economic strength and respect of other nations.
+These Superpowers are not going to be measured by their nuclear capabilities and missiles heads, but rather by their economic strength and respect of other nations.

 There are many other factors weakening the influence of the Superpowers, including the growing power of the international corporation, globalization, the massive power of free information through sophisticated social media, and the power of the impact one individual can make.
-The rise of these factors are taking place at the expense of continued deterioration of the UN, the disrespect of sovereignty of independent nations and its borders, and finally the use of religious and sectarian differences to weaken sovereign nations.
+The rise of these factors are taking place at the expense of continued deterioration of the UN, the disrespect of sovereignty of the independent third world nations and its borders, and finally the use of religious and sectarian differences to weaken sovereign nations.